iflix/swift-style-guide/README.md

 }
 ```

-> TODO: More examples
->
-> TODO: decide whether to put all public methods together, then private methods together, etc

 Since the compiler does not allow you to re-declare protocol conformance in a derived class, it is not always required to replicate the extension groups of the base class.
 This is especially true if the derived class is a terminal class and a small number of methods are being overriden.
 When to preserve the extension groups is left to the discretion of the author.

 For UIKit view controllers, consider grouping lifecycle, custom accessors, and IBAction in separate class extensions.